reTHINK-project/dev-hyperty/src/hyperty-chat/readme.md

 ##2.
 Exposed API

-The Group Chat Hyperty implements two APIs to be consumed by Applications.
+The Group Chat Hyperty implements two APIs to be consumed by Applications:

+* the Group Chat Manager API manages the creation of new Group Chats;
+* the Hyperty Group Chat API manages a certain Group CHat instance.

 #### Hyperty Group Chat Manager API (HypertyChat)